ioankatsi/Cracking_Codes_With_Python/README.md

 # Brief Contents
 - The Reverse Cipher
 - The Caesar Cipher
-- Hacking the Ceasar Cipher with Brute-Force
+- Hacking the Caesar Cipher with Brute-Force
 - Encrypting with Transposition Cipher
 - Decrypting with the Transposition Cipher
 - Programming a Program to Test Your Program
 - Encrypting and Decrypting Files
-- Detecting English Proframmatically
+- Detecting English Programmatically
 - Hacking the transposition Cipher
-- A Modular Arithmetic Module fot the Afiine Cipher
+- A Modular Arithmetic Module for the Afiine Cipher
 - Programming the Affine Cipher
 - Hacking The Afiine Cipher
 - Programming the Simple Substitution Cipher